Ohio University: College Green

-The historic College Green is the centralized quadrangle lawn and location of significant campus buildings: Manasseh Cutler Hall, the Office of the President; Wilson Hall, the College of Arts & Sciences; McGuffey Hall, named for William McGuffey; and the College Gateway.
-These three original primary structures are featured elements of the official current university logo and maintain true to their original design of over 200 years ago.
-The College Green has changed little in the past two centuries, which contributes to the university's colonial appearance.
-The green, inspired by the university founders, is based upon the classic layout of traditional English and New England towns and similar to university quadrangles.
-College Green features Galbreath Chapel, the spire of which, topped with a brass weather vane, is modeled after that of the portico of Nash's All Souls Church in London.
-Other buildings on the College Green include Chubb Hall, home to Undergraduate Admissions as well as the Offices of the Bursar and Registrar; Ellis Hall, home to the departments of English, Classics, Religious Studies, and Philosophy; Templeton-Blackburn Memorial Auditorium; as well as Bryan Hall, an upperclassman residence hall.
-The University Sundial, located behind Galbreath Chapel, was constructed in 1907 and marks the original location of the university's first building.
-College Green is framed by two main university gateways.
-Alumni Gateway, built in 1915, features the text "That thou Mayest Grow In Knowledge, Wisdom and Love," borrowed from the Latin phrase inscribed over a gateway to the University of Padua and was dedicated upon the 100th anniversary of the university's first graduating class.
-The newer College Gate, built in the 1960s, features words taken from the Northwest Ordinance of 1787 regarding public education.
-Traditions surrounding College Green include the latter half of first year convocation, where students, led by the Ohio University Marching 110, march up Richland Avenue, onto Presidents Street, turning north onto Court Street, and entering the Green through the College Gate at the corner of Court and Union Streets.
+Other buildings on the College Green include Chubb Hall, home to Undergraduate Admissions as well as the offices of the bursar and registrar; Ellis Hall, home to the departments of English, classics, religious studies, and philosophy; Templeton-Blackburn Memorial Auditorium; as well as Bryan Hall, an upperclassman residence hall.
+The university sundial, located behind Galbreath Chapel, was constructed in 1907 and marks the original location of the university's first building.
+College Green has two gateways.
+Alumni Class Gateway has an inscription facing those entering the green "so enter that thou mayest grow in knowledge wisdom and love", while those departing see the text "so depart that daily thou mayest thy fellowmen thy country and thy god".
+The other gate, Class Gateway, commemorates the first graduating class of 1815 and features words taken from the Northwest Ordinance of 1787: "Religion, morality, and knowledge being necessary to good government and the happiness of mankind, schools and the means of education shall forever be encouraged".
+Traditions surrounding College Green include the latter half of first year convocation, where students, led by the Ohio University Marching 110, march up Richland Avenue, onto Presidents Street, turning north onto Court Street, and entering the green through the College Gate at the corner of Court and Union Streets.
 From there, a large involvement fair is held where students find clubs they wish to join.